-If we can't fix your car by the roadside and as long as you are more than 1/4 mile from your home, we'll recover you and up to seven passengers to the nearest suitable garage.
+If we can't fix your car by the roadside and as long as you are more than 1⁄4 mile from your home, we'll recover you and up to seven passengers to the nearest suitable garage.

 Your AA Standby Membership will be valid for a year.
 You'll have 24/7 access to the UK's No. 1 breakdown provider, with our outstanding customer service.
-You'll also be able to upgrade your cover if you wish, or cancel at any time by calling 0800 085 2721.
+You'll also be able to upgrade your cover if you wish, or stop any time by calling 0800 085 2721.
 If you haven't already opted in to receive AA Standby Membership, please call 0800 60 70 80 (option 2).
 Your AA Standby Membership pack will be sent separately.
+(This applies if you have opted in to receive this offer.)
 Use our Free AA Breakdown and Traffic App to tell us where you are if you do breakdown.